-1. Classification of verbs: Each task statement includes at least one verb which is located at the beginning and can be easily identified.
-These primary verbs describe much of what is "hard" or "easy" that needs to be learned about the task.
-We classified tasks manually into easy and hard categories.25 The full list of tasks is provided in the Appendix.
-As an illustration, verbs for easy tasks include, among others: compute, resolve, count, draft, grade, transcribe, classify, standardize, write, and record.
+- 1. Classification of verbs: Each task statement includes at least one verb, which is located at the beginning and can be easily identified.
+These primary verbs describe much of what is 'hard' or 'easy' that needs to be learned about the task.
+We manually classified tasks into easy and hard categories.
+The full list of tasks is provided in the Supplementary Appendix.
+As an illustration, verbs for easy tasks include, among others: compute, resolve, count, draft, grade, transcribe, classify, standardize, write and record.
 Many of these verbs are associated with simple actions that follow a clear set of steps and also implicitly have a well-defined metric for success (such as accounting or grading).
-In contrast, verbs for hard tasks include: participate, advise, instruct, diagnose, educate, hire, represent, testify, and care.
+In contrast, verbs for hard tasks include: participate, advise, instruct, diagnose, educate, hire, represent, testify and care.
 The latter set of verbs describes more open-ended activities for which there is less likely to be a clear metric of success.
-Yet other verbs, such as analyze, maintain or inspect, do not fall into either of these categories, and are coded as "uncertain".
+Yet other verbs, such as analyse, maintain or inspect, do not fall into either of these categories and are coded as 'uncertain'. - 2.
+Classification of IWAs: IWAs provide additional context for verbs, especially for actions that verbs alone lack.
+We manually classify the 332 IWAs into easy and hard tasks.
+Some of the easy IWAs are: evaluate project feasibility; maintain sales or financial records; explain regulations, policies or procedures; issue documentation; and teach safety procedures or standards to others.
+Some of the hard ones include: monitor health conditions of humans or animals; evaluate scholarly work; evaluate the quality or accuracy of data; maintain safety or security; and train animals.
+These examples highlight the same principle mentioned in the discussion of verbs easy-to-learn activities are those for which there is a clear metric of success and simple rules that can achieve this successful outcome, while these are absent in hard-to-learn activities.26 - 3.
+Latent Dirichlet Allocation (LDA) topic modelling: While tasks may share IWAs and verbs, each task is also worded uniquely to capture the subject and the more detailed description of activities.
+While 'writing an audit report' and 'writing a letter of recommendation' are both associated with the same verb and the same IWA, the content and skills required for these tasks are different.
+To better disambiguate the contexts of these tasks, we use LDA to allocate tasks into clusters.
+The LDA procedure is unsupervised and clusters tasks using the co-occurrence matrices of words extracted from each task statement.
+It assigns a probability to each task belonging to a topic cluster (Blei et al., 2003).
+We feed all 19,281 tasks into the

-25This step and other manual coding steps in this subsection were carried out by Can Yeşildere.
+25 This step and other manual coding steps in this subsection were carried out by Can Yeşildere.